 For some, a controller is the only way to play games.
 If you’re not of the keyboard and mouse generation, or just don’t like it then a controller is the only way to go.
 There are hundreds of third-party controllers on the market but if you have an Xbox, you can use your Xbox One controller on your PC.

-Also see our article How To Play My Chromecast on an Xbox One
+Also see our article How To Use Your Chromecast on an Xbox One

 Given that Microsoft owns both Xbox and Windows 10, it isn’t surprising that the two play nicely together.
 Microsoft is actively bringing them closer with UWP apps, Xbox mode in Windows 10 and upgrades to the Xbox that will make it play nicely with Windows.
 Including the XInput API into Windows core helps too.